antidep/ProtonMail-Check/README.md

  ```

  ## Warning
- Some available usernames may be flagged as Unknown & vice versa.
+ Some unavailable usernames may be flagged as Available.
 I havent really found a fix to this yet.